-FITNESS AND WELLNESS FOR LIFE13151 semester1/4 creditPurpose:Students will understand the components of total health fitness and the relationship between physical activity and lifelong wellness.1/4
+STRENGTH AND ENDURANCE TRAINING FOR LIFE 1316 1 semester 1⁄2 credit Purpose: Students will understand the components of total health fitness and the relationship between physical activity and lifelong wellness.
 Content: Students will assess their beginning fitness level; identify strengths and areas for improvement.
-Using SMART goal setting and the self-assessment, students create, implement, and track exercise plans.
-Focus will be investigating the many lifetime activities and non-traditional activities as well as current fitness trends.
+Using SMART goal setting and the selfassessment, students create, implement, and track exercise plans.
+Focus will be investigating various equipment, programs, trends, and applications of strength training as well as Skill Related Fitness with safe and best practices.